NCAR/wrfcloud/docs/Users_Guide/user_interface.rst

 Login / Logout
 --------------

-To Login to the system, click on the green Login button on the Homepage.
+To Login to the system, click on the blue Login button on the Homepage.
 This will take you to a prompt to enter your Email Address and Password, and then you can click the blue Login button.
 If your credentials are propoerly validated, you'll be taken to the main system page.
 Once logged into the system, you can logout by clicking the "Logout" button.

 Forgot / Reset password
 -----------------------